 - 1.1 Local Government faces the combined changes of increased demand for services coupled with further downward pressure on funding.
 In order to take the steps required to make services more efficient, local government may need to be transformed and redesigned around new models.
 Furthermore, the Government has announced that by 2020, local authorities will be entirely dependent upon the income from local taxation (business rates and council tax) for their core funding, as core grant funding from central Government will be phased out. - 1.2 Debates on the structure of local authorities and the viability of the two-tier system are nothing new, but they have been re-energised by the prospect of devolution, public sector reform and long-term changes to local government financing. - 1.3 Councillors from all five East Kent authorities agreed in July 2016 to explore the advantages and disadvantages of a merger and examine how a single East Kent council could operate.
-Each council approved a joint Statement of Intent, which set out the purpose of a potential merger. - 1.4 The Local Government Association and Local Partnerships were commissioned to prepare an independent 'Five Way Business Case' for each council to consider, before any formal commitment is made by each council to progress the idea further.
-Key stakeholders were engaged during the development of the business case. - 1.5 The Business Case uses an adapted HM Treasury five case model considering the case for change through a number of different perspectives including strategic, economic, financial, commercial and management cases, and includes:
+Each council approved a joint Statement of Intent, which set out the purpose of a potential merger.

-- The feasibility of a new single council and how it could operate; - The level of savings that could be achieved; - The potential impact on Council Tax; - The economic and commercial opportunities; - The potential for improvements to service delivery; - The likely set up costs. - 1.6 Ashford Borough Council has announced that it no longer intends to pursue discussions on the proposed creation of a single East Kent district council.
-A formal report will be considered by Ashford Borough's Cabinet on 9 February 2017, followed by Ashford Borough's Full Council on 16 February 2017. - 1.7 Ashford Borough Council took the decision to make this announcement early to allow the remaining four councils, the opportunity to progress a four way discussion, prior to formal decisions being made by their respective Council meetings, on 22 March 2017. - 1.8 Following Ashford Borough Council's decision to exit the discussions, an independent 'Four Way Business Case' was commissioned by the remaining four councils and is attached to this report as annex 2. - 1.9 Each council is asked to consider the four way business case, before any formal commitment is made, in relation to the creation of a single East Kent district council.
+- 1.4 The Local Government Association and Local Partnerships were commissioned to prepare an independent 'Five Way Business Case' for each council to consider, before any formal commitment is made by each council to progress the idea further.
+Key stakeholders were engaged during the development of the business case. - 1.5 The Business Case uses an adapted HM Treasury five case model considering the case for change through a number of different perspectives including strategic, economic, financial, commercial and management cases, and includes: - The feasibility of a new single council and how it could operate; - The level of savings that could be achieved; - The potential impact on Council Tax; - The economic and commercial opportunities; - The potential for improvements to service delivery; - The likely set up costs. - 1.6 Following Ashford Borough Council's decision to exit the discussions, an independent 'Four Way Business Case' was commissioned by the remaining four councils and is attached to this report as Annex 1. - 1.7 Each council is asked to consider the four way business case, before any formal commitment is made, in relation to the creation of a single East Kent district council.